-Use the wireless button to turn both the wireless network controller and the Bluetooth controller off or on simultaneously.
-They can be controlled individually through Control Center or Computer Setup.
+Use the wireless button to turn the wireless network controller off or on.
+This can also be controlled through Control Center or Computer Setup.

 NOTE: See Getting to know your computer on page 3 for information on identifying the type and location of the wireless button on your computer.